aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 The programming samples below show how to read and output the project start and end date, whether the project is scheduled from the start or end, author, last author, revision, keywords and comments.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadProjectInfo-ReadProjectInfo.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadProjectInfo.cs" >}}

 ### **Writing Project Information**
 Aspose.Tasks for .NET can write as well as [read project information](https://apireference.aspose.com/tasks/net/aspose.tasks/project/methods/get/_1).
 The code samples below show how to set author, last author, revision, keywords and comments..

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteProjectInfo-WriteProjectInfo.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteProjectInfo.cs" >}}

 ## **Determining Project Version**
 Aspose.Tasks for .NET API provides the capability to retrieve project file information with simple API calls.
 The [Project](https://apireference.aspose.com/tasks/net/aspose.tasks/project) class's [Get](https://apireference.aspose.com/tasks/net/aspose.tasks/project/methods/get/_1) method facilitates users to retrieve Project related information using the static class [Prj](https://apireference.aspose.com/tasks/net/aspose.tasks/prj).
 The Prj class exposes a number of properties related to the Project.
 This topic shows how to retrieve version information.

 The SaveVersion and LastSaved properties exposed by the Prj class are used to determine the project version and the date when the project was last saved.
 SaveVersion supports the Integer data type, whereas LastSaved supports the DateTime data type.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-DetermineProjectVersion-DetermineProjectVersion.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-DetermineProjectVersion.cs" >}}

 ## **Default Project Properties**
 Microsoft Project lets users set default project properties that speed up the process of setting up a project.
 The default properties define when a new task starts and finishes, sets the default overtime and standard pay rates and more.
 Aspose.Tasks for .NET supports these features.